 However, surfing in Siargao isn’t the only activity you can do during your stay.
 Experiencing island-hopping in Siargao is also a must where you will be taken to Naked Island, Daku Island, and Guyam Island.

 Naked Island got its name because there are no structures or vegetation on it.
 It’s just a patch of fine white sand in the middle of the sea.
 You can spend an hour, or so here beach bumming or wading in the clear waters.

 Daku Island is the biggest of the three (“daku” is their local word for “big”) and also has huts for rent.
 The long stretch of powdery, white sand and the swaying trees make for an idyllic backdrop for those who want a relaxing trip.
 Bring some snacks and have a picnic, but always leave no trace behind.

 There are a lot of water sports you can do here, such as snorkeling, scuba diving, parasailing, paraw sailing, windsurfing, kite surfing, and many more.
-Just like many destinations in the Visayas region, island hopping in Boracay is one of the most popular activity.
+Like many destinations in the Visayas region, island hopping in Boracay is one of the most popular activities.

 When booking activities, it's highly recommended to get a private one as you can customize your trip to exclude or include certain destinations.
 This is ideal for small or large groups who want to stay longer in some spots.

 After a day’s worth of hopping between islands, Boracay has plenty of other attractions and activities to offer in terms of land adventures, dining, and entertainment.
 There are a number of restaurants, bars, and shops that cater to various budgets.

 One must-try is the Boracay Pubcrawl experience, where you hop around different bars in just one night.
 Don’t forget to watch the iconic sunset on the island, one of the country's best sunsets before leaving.